teckn07/JimmyDinner/README.md

 #########

 -Work on Local Storage <br />
--Refactor Code to more readable <br />
+-Refactor Code to be more readable <br />
 -Fix Cart Div Alignment <br />
 <br />
 -Add an Admin Panel <br />